-- The laboratory or company involved in any laboratory or field activity must have all the applicable certifications, must be capable of performing the analysis and meeting the data quality objectives specified in the site.
+- The laboratory or company involved in any laboratory or field activity must have all the applicable certifications and must be capable of performing the analysis and meeting the data quality objectives specified on the site.
 The lab or company must use analytical methods that have sufficiently accurate analytical sensitivity, perform sample matrix cleanup methods where necessary, and follow all quality assurance and quality control procedures specified in the site-specific Quality Assurance Project Plan (QAPP).

 - Free screening methods should not be used to verify a clean zone or identify contaminants.
 However, they may be used where 10 or more samples are required for initial characterization sampling.